stanford-crfm/mistral/CONTRIBUTING.md

 # Contributing to Mistral

+TL;DR: Follow the Quickstart in the README and make sure to `pre-commit install`!

+---

 Mostly a work in progress - Sidd/Laurel will fill in with necessary information.
 Generally, get folks set up with style and testing (:yikes:) pipeline, PR flow, etc.